This page will be regularly updated.

 When will we be able to start lessons?

 We will be guided by the Scottish Government as to when we can restart lessons.
-The latest update on 30th July is that driving lessons could resume on 24th August 2020.
+The latest update on 20th August is that driving lessons will resume on 24th August 2020.

 As soon as we can get started we will be working!